 Shaji: That's a trademark name [T10].
 It's pleasing to see that many countries and organisations are actually adopting what we've started.
 As the format grows, cricket becomes more popular, and new countries are also adopting it.

-Right.
-Now, we're looking at the U.S. market.
+Right now, we're looking at the U.S. market.
 The popular belief is that this format is more likely to succeed in newly developing countries.
 We want to take up cricket.
 Japan is talking about cricket.
 China is talking about cricket.

 This format will certainly appeal to them.
 The journey has been pretty exciting.
 And the way we see the T10 as a format, growth has been quite exponential.

-Okay, this leads me to the important question: what is being done to develop the sport from a grassroots level?
+Okay, this leads me to the important question: What is being done to develop the sport from a grassroots level?

 Boucher: Yeah, absolutely.
 We've got over 400 kids registered in the academy.
 And they're all living and breathing T10 on a monthly basis.